cabbruzzese/fon/README.md

 A mod for [Hands of Necromancy](https://forum.zdoom.org/viewtopic.php?f=19&t=74989) that adds RPG style leveling.

-Currently increases health as you gain levels.
+Currently increases health and ammo capacity as you gain levels.